What you should know

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- You may meet with your surgeon or an ileostomy specialist to decide the best spot for the stoma.
+- You may meet with your healthcare provider or an ileostomy specialist to decide the best spot for the stoma.
 You will also learn how to care for your stoma after surgery.

-- Talk to your caregiver about tests you may need before your surgery.
+- Talk to your healthcare provider about tests you may need before your surgery.
 Write down the date, time, and location for each test.

 The night before your surgery: